ZenithO-o/twitter-blocker/README.md

 6. **Run block_all.py.** Last step!
 In your python environment, run `python block_all.py`.
 This will block EVERY user in the `list_ordered.txt` file, and save updates when an unexpected error occurs.
 From now on, this is the **ONLY** step you need to do once you have gotten steps 1-5 have been successfully completed.
 Be sure to check for updates with `list_ordered.txt`, as I will try to push updates on accounts that should be blocked.

 **TL;DR:** Acquire Twitter Dev account, obtain keys for Twitter App, paste keys into block script, setup Python environment, run script, and enjoy!

+## Currently Blocked Users

+To generate this block list, I scraped these account's followers:

+- @ValidLs
+- @MalesInDisguise
+- @NsPostingFs
+- @WokelyCorrect
+- @troonjacks
+- @Thewokeexposed
+- @GBT_Posting
+- @TransphobicTf2
+- @WokeParentLs
+- @FloridasWs
+- @PostingTransLs_

+Some are more obvious than others, but all of them follow the same pattern of being hateful toward minority groups, especially those in the LGBTQ+ community.
+These are some of the more extreme "gimmick" accounts I could find in this context.
+In almost every case of a user following these accounts, it can be very safe to assume that they are have the same viewpoints!
+The list itself is categorized by follower count, blocking the largest accounts first.